Exemption from Utah Income Tax

-Taxpayers are exempt from Utah individual income tax if their federal adjusted gross income (FAGI) is less than or equal to the sum of their federal standard deduction (do not include the extra deduction amounts for age 65 or over or for blindness, or any other addition to the federal standard deduction) plus their federal exemption amount.
+You are exempt from Utah individual income tax if your federal adjusted gross income (FAGI) is less than or equal to the sum of your federal standard deduction (do not include the extra deduction amounts for age 65 or over or for blindness, or any other addition to the federal standard deduction) plus your federal exemption amount.

 To determine if you qualify for this exemption, first complete your federal income tax return.
 Then complete the worksheet below.

 If the amount on the last line of the completed worksheet is more than zero, you are not exempt from Utah individual income tax.

 If the amount on the last line of the worksheet is zero, you are exempt from Utah individual income tax.
 Check the box on line 21 of TC-40, Utah Individual Income Tax Return, and enter zero on line 22.
 Then complete the rest of the return.

 If you are exempt from Utah individual income tax but have had Utah tax withheld from your paycheck (or have other refundable credits), you must file a Utah return to receive a refund of the withholding or credits.

 Call 801-297-7705 or 1-800-662-4335 extension 7705 (outside the Salt Lake City area) if you have questions about this exemption.

 1. Enter the federal adjusted gross income from your 2016 federal return

 2. Enter the standard deduction below for the filing status reported on your 2016 federal return (federal 1040NR and 1040NR-EZ filers, enter zero):

 3. Enter the exemption amount taken on your 2016 federal return.